robotics-upo/nonlinear_optimization/README.md

 * liblapack-dev
 * libblas-dev

-You can install easily with apt-get install
+They can be easily installed with "sudo apt-get install libsuitesparse-metis-dev libsuperlu3-dev liblapack-dev libblas-dev"

 ## Compilation
 In order to build the package, clone it to the *src* directory of your Catkin workspace and compile it by using *catkin_make* as normal.